-With spooky season full and thriving, it’s time to take a look at how the city is showing its spirit…and let the All Hallows’ Eve spirit live on through these photos.
-Sure, there may be some stragglers who put up a ghost or two at the end of the month, but plenty of us have truly been feeling the ghoulish spirits for quite some time now.
-Several homes around the city have been ready for Halloween since fall officially began (which was in late September)!
+With autumn full and thriving, it’s time to take a look at how the city is getting ready to show its Halloween spirit!
+Sure, there may be some stragglers who put up a ghost or two at the end of the month, but plenty of us are already ready to start feeling the ghoulish spirits around the city.
+Several homes around the city are decorated each year (with some already starting), with even more and more trickling in over the next week!

-Some stoops look like the owners have been collecting decorations for at least a decade—and we’re loving every inch of it.
+Some stoops even look like the owners have been collecting decorations for at least a decade—and we’re loving every inch of it.
 From mummies to massive spiders, and countless creatures in between, here are some of the top neighborhoods with the best stoops for the most amazing Halloween decorations — according to New Yorkers.
+And be sure to tag us on Instagram in your favorite Halloween decoration photos too!

 1. Industry City, Brooklyn